lezcano/advanced_python/README.md

 There is a mailing list for the course where the announces will be made.
 Contact Mario Lezcano if you want to be added.

-In the [src folder](src/) you can find snippets used for illustration in the different classes, and a "session" with the commands executed during the class.
+In the [src folder](src/) you can find snippets used for illustration in the different classes, and a `session.py` script with the commands executed during the class.

 In the [classes.md](classes.md) file, you can find a summary of the contents touched on each class.